HughG-50/100-days-of-code/log.md

 **Thoughts**: More progress today on Views, Sessions and tricks/structures to use within Views - partials and layouts.
 Now just Models and databases to go.

 **Link(s) to work**: [Celebrities Basic Rails App](https://github.com/HughG-50/celebrities_rails)

+### Day 13: April 16th, 2020

+**Today's Progress**: Models and databases

+**Thoughts**: Rounded out work on MVC models today by spending time on Models and databases.
+Working with postgres, enjoying learning some Rails magic and how it all fits together is starting to come to me.

+**Link(s) to work**: [Toy Store Database/Rails App](https://github.com/HughG-50/toy_store)